 On the other hand, if you didn’t know your dog before they had their surgery, one of the ways you might know if your dog is in pain versus function-limiting is to know general breed characteristics.

-For example, a Great Dane will go outside go for a walk, come back in, sleep all day long versus a Border Collie dog: if you let it outside, it will play outside all day long and then it will come back in the house and it will play all day long.
+For example, a Great Dane will go outside go for a walk, come back in, and sleep all day long.
+Versus a Border Collie dog: if you let it outside, it will play outside all day long and then it will come back in the house and it will play all day long.

-So if you have a Tripawd dog that is a Great Dane and it goes out and sniffs, comes in and takes a nap, that’s normal behavior for a Great Dane versus a Border Collie dog who goes outside, sniffs around the backyard and comes back in and sleeps – that’s probably not normal behavior for a Border Collie dog and should probably be evaluated for pain or medical evaluation to see why the dog is not more active.
+If you have a Tripawd dog that is a Great Dane and it goes out and sniffs, comes in and takes a nap, that’s normal behavior for a Great Dane.
+Versus a Border Collie dog who goes outside, sniffs around the backyard and comes back in and sleeps – that’s probably not normal behavior for a Border Collie dog and should probably be evaluated for pain or medical evaluation to see why the dog is not more active.

 About Sasha A. Foster, MSPT, CCRT